 Dear Friends,

-Meanwhile, the Neue Galerie is delighted to spotlight one of the greatest Austrian decorative artists of his generation.
-“Dagobert Peche: Ornamental Genius” features approximately 50 objects, beautifully selected by Janis Staggs, Director of Curatorial at the Neue Galerie.
-Peche had a passion for the decorative, and he produced interiors and objects of incredible imagination and whimsy during a time of severe economic hardship.
+Meanwhile, the Neue Galerie is delighted to continue to present an exhibition devoted to one of the most inventive Austrian decorative artists of his generation, “Dagobert Peche: Ornamental Genius.”
+This show features approximately 50 objects, beautifully selected by Janis Staggs, Director of Curatorial at the Neue Galerie.
+Peche had a passion for the decorative, and he produced interiors and objects of incredible imagination and whimsy.
 “German Masterworks from the Neue Galerie” and “Austrian Masterworks from the Neue Galerie” also remain on view, drawn from the museum’s core holdings, offering you an extraordinary, up-close view of the gems in our collection.

-We look forward to welcoming you to the museum soon, and thank you for your ongoing support of the Neue Galerie.
-And, as always, my greatest thanks go to the Neue Galerie’s President and Co-Founder, Ronald S. Lauder, for his generous and longtime support of the museum and for making our work on behalf of German and Austrian art possible.
+We look forward to welcoming you to the museum this season.
+Our greatest thanks go to the Neue Galerie’s President and Co-Founder, Ronald S. Lauder, for his generous and longtime support of the museum and for making our work on behalf of German and Austrian art possible.
+And we thank you, our supporters and friends, for joining us in the process of discovery.

 With best wishes,